-Many clients that are interested in IUL products wonder if indexed universal life is a good or bad choice.
+Many people wonder if an indexed universal life (IUL) is a good or bad choice.
 The answer to that question is an IUL is neither.
 For some people, it is the best life insurance option available.
 For others, there are better choices.
 One of the top ways to know if indexed universal life is the right product for you is to continue reading as we demystify the IUL policy.